 Dr Kishore said reduced morbidity was the biggest advantage of the procedure.
 “The hole made for insertion of the valve is closed immediately after the procedure and the patient is mobilized in 12-24 hours of the procedure.”
 He said “This procedure also reduces risk of complications and infections, which in the case of Dianna Merren was a primary concern.”

-The TAVI procedure is available at an extremely high cost at selected private centres in the United States, covered by Medicaid/Medicare, however, patients who qualify for this procedure will now have the opportunity to choose Health City Cayman Islands as their hospital of choice for this surgery.
+The TAVI procedure is available at an extremely high cost at selected private centers in the United States, covered by Medicaid/Medicare, however, patients who qualify for this procedure will now have the opportunity to choose Health City Cayman Islands as their hospital of choice for this surgery.